git-gd/DarnTheLuck/README.md

 SETUP:
 * Create a MySQL Schema
-* Update appsettings.json DefaultConnection to match the schema settings
+* Update Startup.cs options.UseMySql(CONNECTION) to use a valid MySQL connection string
 * Run dotnet ef migrations add Initial / dotnet ef database update
 * Register a user
 * The first user to run Admin/CreateRole is assigned to the Admin role